 Holiday Lighted Boat Parade

 It’s not a celebration without a Tampa boat parade!
-Our cities largest lighted procession will transpire the Saturday before Christmas.
-Thousands of boats begin at the southern tip of Davis Islands, navigate through the Convention Center basin, before concluding at Sparkman Wharf.
+Our city’s largest lighted procession will transpire the Saturday before Christmas.
+Thousands of boats begin at the southern tip of Davis Islands, and navigate through the Convention Center basin, before concluding at Sparkman Wharf.
 Those decorated sea-bound participants will be judged for their holiday decor.
 Additionally, sailboats and motorboat competitors will receive a trophy.
 There are several ideal viewing spots along the Riverwalk, including Sail Pavilion, Sparkman Wharf, and Armature Works.

 Winter Village Express

 Curtis Hixon park sparkles with lights and festive holiday decorations to celebrate the year’s end.
 Since bodies of water don’t freeze here, Tampa’s only built outdoor ice rink gives skaters an open view of the River Walk.
 The Shops of Winter Village host seven local market boutiques to find those treasured stocking stuffers.
 Those looking for some winter delicacies can head to the Icicle Craft Kitchen, which serves up traditional holiday tastes.
 If you want to see our downtown from a new vantage, climb aboard the Winter Village Express.
 This interactive train experience shuttles guests from Whiting Station toward the historic city of Ybor.
 Enjoy cookies and milk onboard for no additional charge.